tang901/paper-collection/README.md

 *Methods that utilize external models or proxies for data selection.*

-- A Bayesian Approach to Data Point Selection
+- A Bayesian Approach to Data Point Selection (NeurIPS 2024)
-- Active Learning for Effectively Fine-Tuning Transfer Learning to Downstream Task
+- Active Learning for Effectively Fine-Tuning Transfer Learning to Downstream Task (Expert Systems with Applications 2025)
 - Active Sentence Learning by Adversarial Uncertainty Sampling in Discrete Space
 - Aligning Large Language Models to Follow Instructions and Hallucinate Less via Effective Data Filtering
 - AlpaGasus: Training A Better Alpaca with Fewer Data